kresimir71/gigs/docs/gigs.rst

 GNU automake is a sofisticated configuration and build system for usage with C/C++ sources and also any other programming language in order to make, test, organize, distribute, build, install a software project.

 One recent project in which I have used 'GNU automake' is http://libkk71swigphp.readthedocs.io .
+It is about using C++ libraries from PHP.
+It works in WordPress!

-Boilerplate templates im m4 and php
+Boilerplate templates in m4 and php
 ############################################################

 Boilerplate templates is my favourite trick.
 The languages used are m4,php,emacs lisp, but the best results are achieved by a combination of them.